OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 ## Mobile App Security Testing

-Mobile app security testing involves, unsurprisingly, evaluating the security of mobile apps using technical analysis methods.
+Mobile app security testing involves evaluating the security of mobile apps using static and dynamic analysis.
 Often (but not necessarily) this is done in the context of a larger security assessment that also encompasses the overall client-server architecture, as well as server-side APIs used by the mobile app.

 You'll find that various terms such as "Mobile App Penetration Testing", "Mobile App Security Review", and others are used in the security industry.
-All of those terms refer to roughly the same thing.
-Throughout the guide, we'll simply use "mobile app security testing" as an umbrella term.
+All those terms refer to roughly the same thing.
+Throughout the guide, we'll simply use "mobile app security testing" as an all-catch phrase.
 There's a few key points to consider:

 - As far as mobile apps are concerned, there isn't really a difference between white-box and black-box testing.
 You always have access to the compiled app, and once you learn reading bytecode and binary code (or using a decompiler), having the compiled app is pretty much the same as having the source code.